 A checklist makes it easier for landlords or other responsible persons to check the water systems in their buildings for legionella.
-By using a checklist no point of examination is forgotten and everything is properly documented.
-This makes it easier to ensure a safe and legionella-free workplace or living space for those present.
+By using a legionella risk assessment checklist no point of examination is forgotten and everything is properly documented.
+This makes it easier to ensure a safe and workplace or living space for those present.

-A legionella risk assessment checklist provides the inspector with a guide that enables him to conduct thorough inspections of water systems and comply with legal requirements to prevent the growth of legionella bacteria.
-It is important to carry out legionella inspections regularly.
+A legionella risk assessment checklist provides the inspector with a guide and form that enables him to conduct thorough inspections of water systems and comply with legal requirements to prevent the growth of legionella bacteria.
+It is important to carry out a legionella risk assessment regularly.
 Legionnaires’ disease can cause serious damage or even death to those affected by it.

 In order to avoid getting into a similar situation and endangering human lives, the following three factors should always be included in a legionella risk assessment checklist so that property managers can effectively combat the legionella bacteria:

 Inappropriately removed pipelines or rarely used drainpipes without regular water flow can cause stagnant water in piping systems – a primary breeding ground for legionella.
 For example, if a drain has been removed and the pipes that once led to it have been covered, an area is created where water accumulates.

 This danger can be avoided by redesigning superfluous piping, remeasuring the hot and cold water system, and updating the complete schematic.
 This includes a new evaluation of the water flow, the water treatment program, and a written scheme for combating legionella.

 2. Infected cold water storage tanks